 Given the importance of away rotations, how did the work group determine that each learner would be limited to only one rotation per specialty?

-While the ongoing challenges in the clinical environment resulting from the pandemic has reduced away rotation opportunities this year, the primary intent remains meeting educational needs first and enabling as much exploration as possible while supporting equity in distribution of opportunities.
-Priority in distribution should still be:
+While the work group recognizes the important role away rotations serve for both learners and residency programs, ongoing challenges in the clinical environment resulting from the pandemic have reduced away rotation opportunities this year.
+The compressed timeline for completion of electives, paired with the goal of equity for all learners to have an opportunity to secure a rotation, also makes it challenging to support more than one rotation.
+The primary goals remain of meeting educational needs and enabling as much exploration as possible while supporting equity in distribution of opportunities.

 One possible interpretation is that students are limited to a total of one away rotation.
 Another is that students can do multiple away rotations as long as they are in different specialties.
 Which is correct?

 The interpretation of one away rotation per specialty per student aligns with the work group’s guidance allowing a student to complete multiple away rotations in different specialties.
 If a student is exploring different specialties to determine which one is best suited for them, this may be appropriate.
 This means, for example, that one student may complete an away rotation in orthopedic surgery and another in hand surgery.
 Students should be able to explain why it was necessary to complete multiple away rotations if asked.

 Since many hand surgeons are fellowship-trained orthopedic surgeons and some hand surgery departments are within orthopedic departments, are you planning on letting students do an additional away rotation in a field that is a subspecialty (like hand surgery) on top of an away rotation in the primary field?